Filleting bass, whether we’re talking about smallmouth, largemouth, or stripers, is an easy, quick process if you know what you’re doing.

 Table of Contents (clickable)

-If you survey bass fisherman, most don’t keep their catch - ever - irrespective of size and their local population.
+If you survey bass fishermen, most don’t keep their catch - ever - irrespective of size and their local population.

 There’s a strong taboo around that in most places, and most folks I talk to are worried that bass make for poor eating and that keeping them will cause the fishing to decline.